supersaiyanmode/PyHueLights/README.md

 ## Sample Code

-    from highlight.discovery import DefaultDiscovery
+    from pyhuelights.discovery import DefaultDiscovery
-    from highlight.core import *
+    from pyhuelights.core import *
-    from highlight.manager import *
+    from pyhuelights.manager import *
-    from highlight.animations import *
+    from pyhuelights.animations import *
-    from highlight.registration import *
+    from pyhuelights.registration import *

+    store = {}
     conn = DefaultDiscovery().discover()
-    register(conn, HueApp("test", ""), store)   # Remember to push the button on the hub within
+    conn = register(conn, HueApp("test", ""), store)   # Remember to push the button on the hub within
                                                        # the last 30 sec of executing this line.

     lm = LightsManager(conn)
     lights = lm.get_all_lights()